explainers-by-googlers/verifyTLSServerCertificateForIWA/README.md

 There's already a chrome extension api for it, we need the same for IWA.
 [browser.platformKeys.verifyTLSServerCertificate](https://developer.chrome.com/docs/extensions/mv2/reference/platformKeys#method-verifyTLSServerCertificate)

+## Security and Privacy considerations

+The certificate by itself is not trusted input hence an attacker can exploit it to find a vulnerability.
+As a mitigation our implementation should parse certificates using memory safe language or use a sandboxed process.
+On the privacy side, for developers that use this api it is possible to know which certificates are trusted on a user machine.
+But the same information can be obtained by making fetch requests to HTTPS websites.

 ## IDL Definitions

 The core of this API will be this method